Li Keqiang: Political views

-Li is generally regarded as advocating economic reform and liberalization.
-He has been described as representing the less ideological and more pragmatic and technocratic side of China's leadership.
-In August 2022, Li gave a speech in Shenzhen praising Deng Xiaoping his economic reforms, which was later censored by the Chinese government.
+Li was generally regarded as advocating economic reform and liberalization.
+He was described as representing the less ideological and more pragmatic and technocratic side of China's leadership.
+In August 2022, Li gave a speech in Shenzhen praising Deng Xiaoping and his economic reforms, which was later censored by the Chinese government.
 Wang Juntao, a Chinese dissident and former colleague of Li during his studies at the Peking University, said that Li was "very interested" in political reform.